Exit

 • Attend candidate forums and town hall meetings.

-• Organize public forums where ALL candidates are invited and have equal speaking opportunity and coverage.
+• Organize public forums where ALL candidates are invited and have equal speaking opportunities and coverage.

 • Ask ALL candidates about LGBT issues.